Kiga people: Bakiga in South Western Uganda

-The major factors that led to the failure of the formation of the Kiga kingdom to the fullest were, mostly, a lack of trust and fear of Kakiga, the lack of a military strong enough for a successful invasion, the sudden prosperity and discovery of fertile lands.
-Kakiga, though he lost the royal drum, continued to be strong.
-He sent another group to attack further in the north.
+Kakiga was never able to form a strong kingdom of his own because the people never fully trusted him and he couldn't build a strong enough military.
+However, even after the loss of the royal drum, he did not relent, he sent another group to attack the north.
 This was the group of the Abaromba and the Abahimba.
 These diffused to most parts of Muko, Rubanda, and Kihihi.
 Other groups went to Kakore and Mparo, and proceeded to Nyakishenyi and Nyarushanje.
-We still find a mixture of Ankore and Kinyarwanda accents and intonations in these areas.
-Kakiga attempted to make another drum, but he could not get testicles of brave enemies to decorate it.
-He only made declarations that his sons and daughters should not marry any foreigner, because he believed that the pure King should be from Rwanda.
+In the present day, there mixtures of Ankore and Kinyarwanda accents and intonations in these areas.
+Kakiga forbid his sons and daughters from marrying foreigners, because he believed his lineage should remain composed purely of Bakiga and people from Rwanda.

-He made his shield out of cattle skin.
-He promoted agriculture and his tools were mainly the panga, the spear, and the hoe.
+Kakiga made his shields out of cattle skin.
 He enjoyed wrestling, dancing, hunting and keeping cattle.
 The most common figures of the few known Bungura Royals include: Muhanga (Mubanga), Rwabutare, Kamboji, Kabogo, Katumba, Katamujuna, Kahigyi, Bakunzi, Mbogo, Rwakasole, Mungura, Rwambogo.
-The Abungura, though few as they may be, are still the recognized Royal Clan of the Kiga Tribe and most of them live in outskirts of Kabale Town, and still enjoy their hereditary wealth.
-They are not wealthy in the strict sense of the word.
-They are renowned for their love for research and education.
-The Bungura were also known for their tough leadership, and at times, they are referred to as arrogant, and aggressive.
+The Abungura, few as they are in the present day, are still the recognized Royal Clan of the Kiga Tribe and many live on outskirts of Kabale Town, were they enjoy their inherited wealth.

+In Uganda, Bakiga are known for their toughness and boisterousness.
+Culturally, educational attainment is massively encouraged, and Bakiga are one of the peoples with the highest literacy rates in Uganda.
+Among the youth, it is a common joke that Bakiga are "arrogant" and "aggressive".

 There has been a variety of experiences in the life of the Bakiga, such as interactions with other Kingdoms, religions, and many other cultures.
 The Bakiga are very hospitable and enjoy the privilege of having a mixed language.
 Rukiga, as a language, is a combination of the influence of the accents and alphabets from Rwanda, Ankore, Toro, Bufumbira, and Swahili.

-Before the Bakiga were educated about Islam and Christianity, they believed in one God.
-The Bakiga understood God as creator who is neither male or female, known as Ruhanga.
-God is also known through many attributes.
+Before the coming of Islam Islam and Christianity, the Bakiga believed in a single God.
+The Bakiga understanding of God is as creator who is neither male or female, known as Ruhanga.
+God can also be referred to through his attributes.
 As the supreme elder and the ruler of the universe, he is called Mukama.
 When associated with the power of the sun, he is Kazooba-Nyamuhanga.
-In his aspect as the one who makes things grow, he is called Biheeko.
-Many Bakiga with the influence of Christianity adopted 'theo-phoric' names.
+When he is being referred to as the one who makes things grow, he is called Biheeko.

-While the Bakiga would later be classified as Hutu, originally they considered themselves an entirely separate people.
+Bakiga these days are classified as Hutu, though they originally they considered themselves an entirely separate people.
 In modern Rwanda, the Hutus of southern Rwanda are called Banyanduga, while the Hutus in the northern Rwanda are collectively referred to as Bakiga.